-Floris Deckers (1950) is a member of the Audit Committee and Risk Committee.
+Floris Deckers (1950) is a member of the Audit Committee and member of the Remuneration and Nomination Committee.
 Previously, he worked as CEO of Van Lanschot Bankiers and Senior Executive at ABN AMRO.
 In addition, Mr. Deckers has been chair of the Supervisory Board of Deloitte Netherlands as well as chair of the Supervisory Board of SBM Offshore.
-Mr. Deckers is currently a member of the Supervisory Board of Arklow Shipping Group Ireland, as well as for its Dutch subsidiary, and he is a board member of the Vlerick Business School in Gent and Leuven (Belgium).
+Mr. Deckers is currently a member of the Supervisory Board of Arklow Shipping Group Ireland, as well as for its Dutch subsidiary, he is Chairman at Utrecht Holdings N.V., and active as Board Member / Executive in a number of not-for-profit organisations.